timescale/docs/timescaledb/getting-started/add-data.md

 ## Accessing the Dataset

-**Restore database backup**

-To get you started quickly, we provide a database dump for you to download and restore.

-To restore from our backup, follow these instructions: [TimescaleDB restore and backup](https://docs.timescale.com/latest/using-timescaledb/backup)

-**Insert from CSV file**

-We also provide a csv file with commands for inserting the data into your TimescaleDB instance.
+We provide a csv file with commands for inserting the data into your TimescaleDB instance.

 Download the CSV file (in ZIP format) below and insert it into your database from psql.